bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 I felt this lent itself quite well to my project since I had multiple player class types included as part of my initial design, and utilising runtime polymorphism would enable me to make specific calls to member functions of those derived classes without including any extra code, or explicitly having to define instances of those object types.
 The inclusion of this 'advanced' feature may not have been used to its full potential from my perspective, but I still believe that its inclusion and implementation are valid.

 Implementing runtime polymorphism necessitated the use of dynamic memory allocation and pointers.
-This, at face value, betrayed one of the 15 standards in not conserving system resources, and opened my program up to potentially unwanted behaviour via memory leaks, which can be dangerous for a program.
+This, at face value, betrayed one of the 15 "good" standards in not conserving system resources, and opened my program up to potentially unwanted behaviour via memory leaks, which can be dangerous for a program.
 However, relatively speaking, my player classes have quite a minimal memory impact and overall size in bytes.
 In addition, I was very much aware of the scope of any player objects created, as outlined in my UML diagram, which noted that they are intrinsically tied to the lifetime of my Game class object.
 Therefore, so long as appropriate measures were taken to release the allocated memory upon each Game object's destruction, memory leaks would be prevented and system resources would be conserved.
 I would then be able to reap the benefits of dynamic memory allocation and runtime polymorphism without fear of memory based issues within my project.

 I also utilised various IO features throughout my project.
 The regex header and type allowed for the deferral of comprehensive input parsing and error handling.
 This was especially useful for complex input scenarios such as manual boat placement and firing, where several other conditions, such as valid board placement needed to also be assessed.
 Iomanip was another useful header was utilised to manipulate various output strings, and contributed to the structure of UI elements such as the boat placement status summary and most importantly, the game boards themselves.
 Functionality such as setw was used to set the width of an output stream, which was used in tandem with left and right modifiers to affect the alignment.
 This contributed to a visually appealing and uniform output display that was used alongside standard output methods.